What low intervention winemaking means to us

+We’ll kick off with a question.
 What do you call a winemaker who doesn’t put unnecessary gubbins in their wines?
-This is a genuine question rather than the set-up to a bad oenologist joke.
+This is a genuine query rather than the set-up to a bad oenologist joke.

-We pose it because the answer is slightly unclear (no pun intended).
+We pose the question because the answer is slightly unclear (no pun intended).
 There are a couple of terms now bandied around for winemakers who eschew extraneous additives on the journey from grape to wine.
 ‘Natural’ is the most common, but ‘low intervention’ or ‘minimal intervention’ are also frequently used.

 Are these terms interchangeable?
 Do they even describe the same philosophy?
 We’re going to use this post to delve into these matters and look for some clarity (without recourse to fining or filtering, naturally).

 In its purest form, natural wine is wine made from grapes and nothing else.
 It’s hard to provide a more stringent definition.
 Unlike The Soil Association for organic wines or Demeter for biodynamics, there is no certifying body or agreed set of rules for natural winemaking.
 But the principles of natural winemaking typically include: